 If we only give feedback after the assignment has been completed and “turned in,” we are doing students a disservice.
-Guiding and coaching them toward the learning goal along the way is a research-based strategy that has proven to be much more valuable than just giving students comments when it is too late for them to actually make changes or act upon the feedback.
+Guiding and coaching them toward the learning goal along the way is a research-based strategy that has proven to be much more valuable than just giving students comments when it is too late for them to act upon the feedback.

 4. Provide Instant Collaboration

 Collaboration between students can happen any time, any place.
-With hundreds of collaboration tools like G Suite, Nearpod, Pear Deck, Padlet, Book Creator, and more, it can be instant and synchronous so that students can work together in real time no matter the location.
+With hundreds of collaboration tools like G Suite, Nearpod, Pear Deck, Wakelet, Book Creator, and more, it can be instant and synchronous so that students can work together in real-time no matter the location.